SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/api reference/Classes/Generic/getTypeDimensions.md

 ---
 title: Integer getTypeDimensions(Generic generic)
-path: /EJScript/Global functions/Integer getTypeDimensions(Generic generic)
+path: /EJScript/Classes/Generic/Member functions/Integer getTypeDimensions(Generic generic)
 intellisense: 1
 langref: 1
-sortOrder: 9375
+sortOrder: 110
 keywords: getTypeDimensions(Generic)
 ---

-Get the number of array dimensions for any variable (will automatically be upcasted to a Generic).
+Get the number of array dimensions for any variable (will automatically be up-casted to a Generic).
 Note: this is the number of dimensions, not the length of the arrays.

-E.g.
+For example:

     Integer[][] i;
     getTypeDimensions(i); // Returns 2